1938

 “We invested but never heard from him again.
 But it did make for humorous jokes.”

-Usually when you outsource, the worker takes the job from a system, does the work, and then puts it back in.
+Usually, when you outsource, the worker takes the job from a system, does the work, and then puts it back in.
 We did it differently.
 We taught them how to use our systems and complete the whole job.
 Then we in New Zealand could swan off and spend our time on the beach.

-Greg doesn’t think he left much of a legacy but is proud that together they grew it into a profitable cartel, the foundation of what is here today.
+Greg doesn’t think he left much of a legacy but is proud that they grew it into a profitable cartel, the foundation of what is here today.
 Greg bought into Bruce’s philosophy of self-empowerment.

 Sarcasm added by Greg himself.